beastbytes/token/README.md

-Token types are application specific, therefore they must be defined by the application.
+Token types are application specific and must therefore be defined by the application.
 Token types are defined in an int backed enum that implements the TokenType interface; the enum name is the token type, and the int value is the token duration in minutes.